-Giddens/Alumni Learning Center, main floor, Room 133W Kathryn Rainbolt, director 651-523-2521 www.hamline.edu/disabilities\services
+Giddens/Alumni Learning Center, main floor, Room 133W Kathy McGillivray, director 651-523-2521 www.hamline.edu/offices/disability-services/

 Disability Services offers a variety of services and support to qualified students with disabilities.
 The office exists to create equal opportunities for students with disabilities by providing reasonable accommodations, and also to assist Hamline in being a community that welcomes qualified students of all abilities.
 Reasonable accommodations may not compromise or fundamentally alter the essential requirements or objectives of a course of program.
 Services and accommodations include, but are not limited to: alternative reading materials, note takers, sign language interpreters, testing services, accessibility issues.
-The Office of Disability Services is open Monday through Friday from 8:30 a.m. to 4:30 p.m.
 Please call 651-523-2521 to make an appointment.